AF-1/sobras/lms-nowplaying_screen_with_ratings/piCorePlayer/README.md

 `sudo filetool.sh -b`<br><br>
 Now **reboot** your piCorePlayer with `sudo reboot`
 <br><br><br><br><br>
 **Disclaimer:** Modifying the NowPlaying applet and the Joggler skin applet works for me.
 But *I don't take any responsibility* if you mess up your Now Playing screen in the process.
-If you forgot to back up the original files before modifying them and it didn't work out you can always restore from a backup of your piCorePlayer SD card.
+If you forgot to back up the original files before modifying them and it didn't work out, you can always restore from a backup of your piCorePlayer SD card.